Ratayczak/SignalSnap-PyTorch/docs/results.md

 `result.freq` is the authoritative frequency axis. `f_min`, `f_max`, and `df` from `SpectrumConfig` should not be used to reconstruct the frequency axis.

+In a mixed calculation, results containing a sampled channel use the sampled FFT frequency view, while results containing only timestamped channels use the direct-transform view and may extend beyond the sampled Nyquist range.
+Consequently, different results in one store can have different frequency axes.

 For `N = len(result.freq)`, the returned shapes are:

 | Order | `spectrum` shape | Interpretation |